-Four of the monitored websites delivered above-the-average response times for their transactions, while three of them demonstrated below-the-average daily performance.
+Three of the monitored websites delivered above-the-average response times for their transactions, while four of them demonstrated below-the-average daily performance.

-Six websites' availability was above the average, while one site dragged the average down with below-the-average availability.
+Three websites' availability was above the average, while four sites dragged the average down with below-the-average availability.

 Please, scroll down for Detailed Reports and Charts provided by WebSitePulse: